dualslash/java-opengl/README.md

 # Wind3D: An Open-Source Java 3D Engine

-Fully built on open-source, complete 3D rendering engine built in Java using native OpenGL, OpenAL and OpenCL APIs.
+Fully built on open-source APIs.
+Complete 3D rendering engine built in Java using native OpenGL, OpenAL and OpenCL APIs.

 Included is a demo rendition of the opening scene from The Wind Waker.